ZConverter/ZCM-PoC-User-Guide/aws_to_oci/Readme.md

 The user data is script for automatically installing ZCM source and target agent on VMs.
 You can download userdata files from [here](https://www.zconverter.com/zm/scripts/).

-- Userdata for AWS source VM: `aws-source-cent.sh`
+- Userdata for AWS source VM: `aws-source-cent.sh` or `aws-source-ubuntu.sh`
-- Userdata for OCI target VM: `oci-target-cent.sh`
+- Userdata for OCI target VM: `oci-target-cent.sh` or `oci-target-ubuntu.sh`